troystribling/SimpleFutures/README.md

 # <a name="combinators">Combinators</a>

 Combinators allow futures to be combined in ways that simplify application implementations.
 Futures that must be executed serially can be combined with flatmap.
 The map combinator is used to complete a future with some other result.
-If a future is completed with failure the recover combinator completes a future successfully with another result and the recoverWith completes a future with another futures.
+If a future is completed with failure the recover combinator can complete a future successfully with another result and the recoverWith completes the future with another future.
 Filters can be applied to previous completed futures using the withFilter combinator.
 The result of a successfully completed future can be processed with the foreach combinator and the andThen combinator can serialize processing completed future results.
 All combinators are supported for both Future&lt;T&gt; and FutureStream&lt;T&gt; and Future&lt;T&gt; and FutureStream&lt;T&gt; results can be combined using flatmap and recoverWith.
 The following sections will provide details for each combinator with code examples.

 ## <a name="map">map</a>

 The map combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
-The mapping function specified  is called only after successful completion of the Future&lt;T&gt; or FutureStream&lt;T&gt; instance and is of type T -> Try<M>. map for Future&lt;T&gt; instances returns a Future&lt;M&gt; and has the following definition,
+It is used to map either to a new instance of possibly a different type completed with the result of the mapping function.
+The mapping function is called only after successful completion otherwise the returned instance is completed with failure.
+The mapping function is of type T -> Try&lt;M&gt; so it can fail completing the returned Future&lt;T&gt; or FutureStream&lt;T&gt; instance with failure.

+Futute&lt;T&gt; map is defined by,

 ```swift
 // apply mapping using specified execution context